-The ratings of Standard & Poor's Ratings Services, Moody's Investors Service and Fitch Ratings shall be recognised for the purpose of allocating risk-weights to claims on counterparties and exposures.
-The ratings of other ECAIs may be recognised subject to the requirements of the Guideline on the Recognition and Use of External Credit Assessment Institutions.
+- 1. The ratings of S&P Global Ratings, Moody's Investors Service and Fitch Ratings shall be recognised for the purpose of allocating risk-weights to claims on counterparties and exposures.
+The ratings of other ECAIs may be recognised subject to the requirements of the Guideline on the Recognition and Use of External Credit Assessment Institutions. - 2.
 Table A1 and Table A2 show the mapping of the long-term and short-term ratings of these agencies respectively to the external rating grades as envisaged by the Bank.